EricStratton/redux-tap-room/README.md

 - Download this repository by clicking the green 'Code' icon and selecting download zip
 - Use your favorite zip.file opener to extract files to your local device
+- Follow instructions below begging with line instructing to run command `$ cd TapRoom`

 ### Terminal:

 - Open command terminal on local device
 - Navigate to desktop in terminal using `$ cd desktop`
 - Copy repository link by clicking on green 'Code' icon and clicking the clipboard to the right of the url
-- Use command `$ git clone {specific_repository_URL}`
+- Use command `$ git clone https://github.com/EricStratton/TapRoom`
-- From desktop, run command `$ cd {newly-downloaded-directory}` to navigate to the installed directory
+- From desktop, run command `$ cd TapRoom` to navigate to the installed directory
+- Once in root directory of project run command `$cd tap-room` to enter the project directory
 - Run command `$ code .` to open directory in default code editor
-- While inside `{newly-downloaded-directory}` in your terminal run `$ npm install` to download necessary Node packages for application functionality
+- While inside `tap-room` in your terminal run `$ npm install` to download necessary Node packages for application functionality
+- Run command `$ npm run build` to ensure that project succesfully builds on your device
-- Run command `$ npm run start` to open webpage in defualt browse with an `8080` local server
+- Run command `$ npm run start` to open webpage in defualt browse with an `3000` local server
-- Alternatively, use command `$ npm run build` to generate dist- folder in your local directory
-- Open `index.html` file located in the dist- folder with your prefered local server tool
-- Requires you perform an `$ npm run build` after altering code to see changes in browser

 ## Known Bugs